ThinkerYzu/richda/README.md

 richda (Rich DisAssembler) is an assembler providing rich information.

 It provides information of function parameters and variables to make the result eaiser to read.
+The binary should be compiled with DWARF to provide these information.

 NOTICE: x86 only so far.